aklapatch/libswarm/README.md

 ## Status

-At this point, I have the CPU only example working,but its too simple to see if this implementation scales
+Both the OpenCL and CPU-only examples work, but both examples are too simple to see if they scale well.

-I have the OpenCL code running, but it only gets the right answer during my gdb runs in Visual studio code.